Return to the main TTYtter page

 Here, we query the screen name from the sender field, reply using the

-Twitter D command in a standard post, and return 1 to tell
+Twitter D command in a standard post (you can also call

 TTYtter that the direct message was accepted and acted upon.